Trinidad and Tobago Carnival

 Crop Over, Barbados

 What is carnival in the Barbados?

 Crop Over in the Bahamas is an all summer long carnival celebration that culminates in the biggest day of partying which is always the first Monday in August.
-It is one of the oldest carnival celebration in the Caribbean that dates all the way back the 16th century!
+It is one of the oldest carnival celebrations in the Caribbean that dates all the way back to the 16th century!
 The celebration began after they used to host big celebrations to signal the end of Crop Over.

 Junkanoo, The Bahamas